AM-Kitty/AM-Kitty/README.md

 # Hi there 👋, I am Kelly!

 ## 💫 About Me:
-👨‍💻 I’m working as a mobile engineer (specializing on Android)<br>👯 I’m looking to collaborate more on native mobile apps<br>🌱 I’m now learning Android & iOS for mobile development<br>⚡ Starting mobile development 0 from a web developer
+👨‍💻 I’m working as a mobile application engineer (specializing on Android)<br>👯 I’m looking to collaborate more on native mobile apps<br>🌱 I’m now learning Android & iOS for mobile development<br>⚡ Starting mobile development 0 from a web developer

 ## 🛠️ Tech Stack:
 ### Languages